Neil Castles

 Henry Neil Castles (October 1, 1934 – August 4, 2022) was an American NASCAR Grand National and Winston Cup Series driver.
-He raced from 1957 to 1976, and won the NASCAR Grand National East Series in 1972.
+He raced from 1957 to 1976 and won the NASCAR Grand National East Series championship in 1972.

 Early life

 Castles was born in Marion, North Carolina, on October 1, 1934.
 He was raised in nearby Charlotte.
 When he was nine, he was gifted a car to drive at a soapbox derby racer by Buddy Shuman, who also gave Castles the nickname "Soapy".
 As a teenager, Castles worked on Shuman's cars and cleaned his tools at the latter's shop.